oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 Ready to become enterprise-ready?
-Follow us on Twitter and subscribe to our YouTube channel to get notified about new workshops.
+Follow us on [Twitter](https://twitter.com/oktadev) and subscribe to our [YouTube](https://www.youtube.com/c/oktadev) channel to get notified about new workshops.
 If you have any questions or want to share what workshops/base application tech stacks you'd like to see next, please comment below!

 ## Workflows resources
-More resources to help you learn more about Okta Workflows.
+More resources to help you learn more about Okta Workflows:

 - [Videos](https://youtube.com/playlist?list=PLIid085fSVdvyK8F4xuk49EchBPmAVNHG)
 - [Office Hours](https://calendly.com/oktaworkflows/group-office-hours-okta-workflows)